Congress stalwart from West Bengal Somen Mitra died at a hospital here early Thursday. He was 78.

 However, as the Congress joined hands with Left Front at the Centre to back the United Front government, it lost credibility as the main opposition to the CPI(M) in West Bengal.
 It was then that Mamata Banerjee, who was then West Bengal Youth Congress president, began emerging as an opposition force.

-There was an intra-party tussle between Mitra and Banerjee in the Bengal Congress unit.
+There was a tussle between Mitra and Banerjee in the Bengal Congress unit.
 Relations between them soured further when Banerjee positioned herself against Mitra for the post of state Congress president.
-Mitra won the internal party election by 22 votes, during which there was much drama at Maharashtra Niwas in South Kolkata.
+Mitra won the internal election by 22 votes.
 It was learnt that he along with the then Congress national president Sitaram Kesari cornered Banerjee in the party, after which she broke away to form the TMC in 1998.

 As the TMC sided with the BJP and replaced the Congress as the main Opposition to the Left Front government in Bengal by winning seven seats in the 1998 parliamentary polls, Mitra stepped down as state Congress chief.
 He left the Congress in 2008 and launched Pragatisheel (Progressive) Indira Congress.
 He merged his outfit with the TMC before 2009 Lok Sabha polls and won Diamond Harbour seat on a TMC ticket.